 Traditional elementary education bachelor's degree programs combine general education courses, such as art, reading, mathematics, music and social science with professional education courses.
 These professional courses instruct aspiring teachers on various teaching methods, educational philosophies and psychological principles behind childhood learning.
-Student-teaching internships culminate bachelor's degree programs in elementary education and often last one semester.

 Elementary education bachelor's degree programs provide students with education's foundational theories, principles and strategies.
 Coursework prepares future educators to create and maintain a disciplined classroom as well as instruct and assess standard elementary school curriculum.
 Teachers learn how to create lesson plans, develop and assess tests and provide both one-on-one and group instruction.
 Many 4-year elementary education bachelor's degree programs do not enroll students into the education department until their sophomore year.

 According to the U.S. Bureau of Labor Statistics (BLS), a bachelor's degree in elementary education is the benchmark requirement for employment at public and private schools (www.bls.gov).
 This degree must be obtained from an accredited teaching college or university as defined by the National Council for Accreditation of Teacher Education and the Teacher Education Accreditation Council.
 According to the BLS, elementary school teachers held over one million jobs and earned a median salary of $54,890 annually in 2015.

 Licenses and Certifications

 All teachers, including elementary teachers, require state licensure in order to teach at public schools in the U.S. Requirements vary in all 50 states, but most licenses are contingent upon completion of an accredited bachelor's degree program and an approved student-teacher experience as well as successful passage of any state-mandated teaching examinations.